toddbadams/code-challenges/serverless-gateway/README.md

 ## Correlation
-Reads an incomming header `X-Request-ID` and applies that to the downstream request.
+Reads an incoming header `X-Request-ID` and applies that to the downstream request.
 If the header is absent a GUID value is generated.

 ```
 X-Request-ID: 94836156-78ac-4b9d-9beb-01786f975f12
 ```

 ## Routing
-Routes incomming requests to a downstream service.
+Routes incoming requests to a downstream service.

 ### Example
 In this example an anonymous endpoint is created that supports `GET` method.
-The incoming route is given by `wines/{wineId?}`, this allows and optional routing parameter of the wine identifer.
+The incoming route is given by `wines/{wineId?}`, this allows and optional routing parameter of the wine identifier.

 The downstream service configuration is given by the string array `"wines-v1", "wines-v2"`.
 This then retrieves the following convention based settings from Azure Configuration Management.
 - `wines-v1-route`: /api/v1/wines/{wineId?}